Tomas Ress

-Tomas Ress (born August 22, 1980) is an Italian professional basketball player who last played for Reyer Venezia of the Lega Basket Serie A (LBA).
+Tomas Ress (born 22 August 1980) is an Italian professional basketball player who last played for Reyer Venezia of the Lega Basket Serie A (LBA).
 Standing at 2.11 m (6 ft 11 in), he plays at the center position.

 Amateur career

 Ress played high school basketball at Champagnat Catholic School in Hialeah, Florida.
 He then played college basketball at Texas A&M University with the Texas A&M Aggies.

 Professional career

 Ress began his pro career with Virtus Bologna during the 1997-98 season.
 He then moved to Victoria Libertas Pesaro, before joining Fortitudo Bologna.
 He then moved to Pallacanestro Reggio Emilia, before moving to Montepaschi Siena.

 In July 2014, he signed with Reyer Venezia Mestre.
-On May 2, 2018, Ress won his second European cup after winning the FIBA Europe Cup with Reyer.
-On July 26, 2018, Ress officially part ways with Venezia.
+On 2 May 2018 Ress won his second European cup after winning the FIBA Europe Cup with Reyer.
+On 26 July 2018 Ress officially parted ways with Venezia.

 Italian national team

 Rees played with the Italian national basketball team at the 2005 Mediterranean Games, where he won the gold medal.